 USD encourages well prepared, locally based Navy and military personnel to apply to the MAIR program.
 The content and rigor of the program are designed to help students to understand and participate in world affairs while enhancing the students' career prospects in the armed forces and beyond.
 Graduate courses are small (fewer than 20 students in most cases) and conducted in seminar format, with substantial student participation.

-Courses are offered on a rotating basis and the coursework may be completed in approximately eighteen months with full-time enrollment.
-However, students have six years to complete the degree, which allows for personal and professional breaks as needed.
+Courses are offered on a rotating basis and the coursework may be completed in approximately sixteen months with full-time enrollment.
+However, students have six years to complete the degree, which allows for personal and professional breaks.
 The University also offers military personnel a 15% reduction in regular graduate tuition.

 Naval War College Credit